Closing the Nutritional Care Gap in Cancer Treatment

 4. Implementing multi-disciplinary oncology teams, including dietitians or registered nutritionists

-5. Educating health professionals and patient advocates on the importance of nutritional care, and informing cancer patients about the importance of good nutrition status in cancer care
+5. Educating health professionals and patient advocates on the importance of nutritional care, and informing cancer patients about the importance of good nutritional status in cancer care

 See more